purescript-halogen/purescript-halogen/docs/guide/01-Rendering-Halogen-HTML.md

 ### Adding missing properties

+HTML is a [living standard](https://html.spec.whatwg.org/multipage) that is constantly being revised.
+Halogen tries to keep up with these changes, but sometimes falls behind.
+(If you have any ideas for how we can automate the process of detecting these changes, please [let us know](https://github.com/purescript-halogen/purescript-halogen/issues/685)).

-Not all properties are currently available in Halogen.
+You'll likely discover that some properties are missing in Halogen.
 For example, you may try to write:

 ```purs
 html = HH.iframe [ HP.sandbox "allow-scripts" ]
 ```

 Only to receive this error:

 ```
 Unknown value HP.sandbox
 ```

 Even though it seems like this property should be [supported](https://pursuit.purescript.org/packages/purescript-dom-indexed/docs/DOM.HTML.Indexed#t:HTMLiframe):

 ```purs
 type HTMLiframe = Noninteractive (height :: CSSPixel, name :: String, onLoad :: Event, sandbox :: String, src :: String, srcDoc :: String, width :: CSSPixel)
 ```

 The solution is to write your own implementation of this missing property:

 ```purs
 sandbox :: forall r i.
 String -> HH.IProp ( sandbox :: String | r ) i
 sandbox = HH.prop (HH.PropName "sandbox")
 ```

 Then you can use it in your HTML element:

 ```purs
 html = HH.iframe [ sandbox "allow-scripts" ]
 ```

+Please open an issue or PR to add this missing property.
+This is an easy way to contribute to Halogen.